 How to Use These Alternatives Together

 A layered approach works best.
-Use something like Introvrs for direct 1-on-1 matching with vetted compatibility.
+Use something like Introvrs for direct values-based matching.
 Use a Discord server or subreddit for community and ambient connection.
 If you want in-person time, look for small recurring classes in your area rather than large one-off events.

 Tips for Introverts Trying to Meet People